JYQ6918/Supply_Chain_Analysis_SQL/README.md

 Through a series of structured SQL queries, I will extract and analyze data to answer these key questions:
 - [x] Which suppliers are we purchasing our beauty products from?
 - [x] What are the characteristics of the customers who purchase these products?
-- [x] Which products are more profitable?
+- [x] Which products can be recommended to retailers for sale?
 - [x] What transportation methods and shipment carriers are most effective for delivering these products?